 - Virtual Instuctor-Led Training Courses are live training sessions broken down by product and available for enrollment.

 - Certification Exams are product-specific exams to help you demonstrate your knowledge of using Rapid7's solutions as a cybersecurity professional.

 - Product Workshops are Rapid7's free trainings on all things, all products, and average about an hour long.

 To make sure you receive the Rapid7 communications that best suit your needs, set your communication preferences.

-Rapid7 research: We provide research on a variety of topics, such as, cloud misconfigurations, vulnerability management, detection and response, application security, and more.
-Check out Rapid7's research page to dive in!
+- Rapid7's research provides information on a variety of topics, such as, cloud misconfigurations, vulnerability management, detection and response, application security, and more.

-InsightIDR's What's New guides and Release Notes are published at the end of each month to notify you of the product updates, improvements, and bug fixes that have occurred during the month.
+- InsightIDR's Release Notes and in-product What's New guides are published at the end of each month to notify you of the product updates, improvements, and bug fixes that have occurred during the month.

 Rapid7 supports a range of open-source projects.
 Consider joining one of our Open-Source communities!

 - AttackerKB captures, highlights, and expands on security researcher knowledge to shed light on the specific conditions and characteristics that make a vulnerability exploitable and useful to attackers.